chroth7/reactD3resources/README.md

 The following list tries to summarize some of the approaches, hopefully there will be some convergence to a (set of) standard(s), at one point.

-Also, I included a short section on react wrappers for other charting libraries, such as highcharts.
+Also, I included a short section on charting libraries in react, mostly based on d3, for which you don't have to write D3 yourself.

 This list is **UNSORTED**.